Pjanarthana/React-Assignment-school-website/README.md

 ## Deployment

-The Project Is Deployed In Netlify
+The Project Is Deployed In Netlify.The Link is https://app.netlify.com/sites/springdale-public-school/deploys/66a13d5c041791128f150270

 ## Accessibility